kubernetes/sig-release/north-star-vision.md

    companies like Google.
 1. **Introspectable**: It is clear for users at which point and how Kubernetes artifacts are being built.
 This includes the documentation of all deliverables as well as clarifying what we do not support.
+All official release artifacts will be built by a hermetic process that is impervious to human interference.
 1. **Secure**: The artifacts we produce are verified for their integrity.
 This applies to their functionality (we know what we deliver) as well as their software security (we know when CVEs occur).